jaxsonpd/RTOS-Fitness-Monitor/docs/fitness-monitor-v2-overview.md

 # Fitness Monitor v2 Overview

 This file outlines the structure and architecture of the version two fitness monitor project.
-It serves to give a high-level view of the project and highlight key differences from the version one, summarised
+It serves to give a high-level view of the project in its current state and highlight key differences from the version one, summarised in [fitness-monitor-v1-overview](fitness-monitor-v1-overview.md).
+There are several changes that have been made in line with concepts presented in ENCE464 lectures in order to improve the project.